Spread the love

 Paul was responding to the problems in liturgical assemblies in Corinth: women not veiled, improprieties in the celebration of community meals, sacrilege, and idolatry.

-Humanistic philosophies and religions: Modernism, environmentalism, wokeism, transgenderism (changing genders), gay marriage, multiple genders, CRT, racial equity justice, abortion, globalism, nationalism
+Humanistic philosophies and religions: Modernism, syodalism, politicization, environmentalism, wokeism, transgenderism (changing genders), gay marriage, multiple genders, CRT, racial equity justice, abortion, globalism, nationalism

-Pope Francis has a distorted view that one cannot have both the Traditional Latin Mass and the Novus Order Mass.
-Pope Francis wants to remove the TLM.
-(It is as if Pope Francis wants to continue what Vatican II is actually causing.)
+Pope Francis has a distorted view that one cannot have both the Traditional Latin Mass and the Novus Order Mass because this is “divisive”.
+Pope Francis wants to remove the TLM and negate the importance of Tradition.
+They continue to have disdain for Tradition, traditional (conservative) Catholics, and all things traditional.

 [Greek] παράδοσις (paradosis), [Latin] traditio